poldrack/pytest_tutorial/README.md

 The foregoing will assume that you have a fully configured scientific Python installation, and that you have installed the pytest package (``pip install -U pytest``).
 For this exercise you should fork a copy of the repository and clone it to your local machine.

+Most of the content here is basic Python, but there are several concepts that you should have at least a basic familarity with:

+- [Decorators](https://www.geeksforgeeks.org/decorators-in-python/) are a syntactic element in Python that modify the operation of a function.
+- [Exceptions](https://realpython.com/python-exceptions/) are signals that are emitted when an error occurs during the execution of a program.
+Importantly, exceptions are Python objects that have a specific type that is specified by the code that raises the exception.
+For example, if one tries to open a non-existent file using ``open()``, it will raise a ``FileNotFoundError`` exception, whereas if one tries to divide by zero the Python interpreter will raise a ``ZeroDivisionError`` exception.
+- [Context managers](https://book.pythontips.com/en/latest/context_managers.html) are a syntatic element that are usually used to control resources like file or database handles, but can also be used to monitor and control the operation of a set of functions, which will be useful when we are looking for specific exceptions.

 ## The setup

 The goal of this project is to develop a set of tests for a simple Python class that computes the mean response time and accuracy from raw response time and accuracy values, using only the correct response times.
 The ``RTAnalysis`` class defined in [rtanalysis.py](rtanalysis/rtanalysis.py) uses an interface patterned after the analysis methods in scikit-learn.
 To use it, we first instantiate the RTAnalysis object: